-You will have to fill out the "Transfer of Homestead Assessment Difference" DR-501T application when you file an application for your new homestead exemption.
-If you have already applied for the homesteadexemption, you can download the portability application from our website, complete and submit it to the Property Appraiser's Office.
+Complete the "Transfer of Homestead Assessment Difference" DR-501T application.
+This can be done at the same time when you submit your new homestead application.
+If you have already applied for homestead, submit your portability application online at www.polkpa.org.